 One piece of good news for you: At 66, you're past the age when Social Security reduces benefits if your income is above certain levels.
 This limit applies only to people between 62, the earliest age at which you can get retirement benefits, and their full retirement age.

 Stan Hinden, a former columnist for the Washington Post wrote How to Retire Happy: The 12 Most Important Decisions You Must Make Before You Retire.
-Have a question for the Social Security Mailbox? archive.
-If you don't find your answer there, send a query.
+Have a question?
+Check out the AARP Social Security Question and Answer Tool.

 You May Also Like